JonathanLStoff/UnityStandaloneFileBrowserMacArm/README.md

-# Unity Standalone File Browser
+# Unity Standalone File Browser with Mac ARM64 Support

+## Changes the original project to add support for M1, M2, M3, etc. Macs

 A simple wrapper for native file dialogs on Windows/Mac/Linux.